 Vinyl was the original slipcover material, though it can be uncomfortable on pillows and mattresses.
 Vinyl slipcovers still make fine coverings for box springs, however.
 Laminate covers came next, in which cloth was sandwiched onto a flexible urethane barrier.
 In recent years, microfiber technology was adapted for use in allergen slipcovers.

 Both laminate and microfiber covers are washable, but microfiber won’t de-laminate after repeated washing and drying.
 Both types should be washed and dried regularly for best results.
-Washing vinyl covers isn't necessary, but they will require regular dusting.

 References listed above credit sources The Housekeeping Channel consulted for background or additional information.

-All HC-PediaTM content is © 2005-2008 The Housekeeping Channel.
+All HC-PediaTM content is © 2005-2024 The Housekeeping Channel.

-You may freely use, excerpt or cite this material provided the Housekeeping Channel receives credit and the Web address www.HousekeepingChannel.com is plainly listed with all uses, excerpts or citations.
+Except for third-party copyrighted material, you may freely use, excerpt or cite this material provided The Housekeeping Channel receives credit and the Web address www.housekeepingchannel.com is plainly listed with all uses, excerpts or citations.